 As the topic of care becomes more realistic, you may want to start researching local information.
 To support you in this process, we’ve written a series of guides on home care package costs in the UK, as well as care home costs in the UK.
 Costs can vary across the UK, but funding may be available.
 You can also learn more about how to compare care providers.

-If you decide to look for care, Care Sourcer’s free service offers a searchable directory of local care agencies.
-If you need care urgently, our team of care experts are also available by telephone to guide you through the process.
+If you decide to look for care, Care Sourcer offers a free searchable directory of local care agencies.
+If you need care urgently, we also have a team of care experts who are available by telephone to help guide you through the process.